awsdocs/aws-codecommit-user-guide/doc_source/setting-up-gc.md

 ## Next steps<a name="setting-up-gc-next-step"></a>

 You have completed the prerequisites\.
 Follow the steps in [Getting started with CodeCommit ](getting-started-cc.md) to start using CodeCommit\.

+To learn how to create and push your first commit, see [Create a commit in AWS CodeCommit](how-to-create-commit.md)\.
+If you're new to Git, you might also want to review the information in [Where can I learn more about Git?](welcome.md#welcome-get-started-with-git) and [Getting started with Git and AWS CodeCommit](getting-started.md)\.